-They are more than suitable for the developing player.
-They tend to have better hardware and construction.
-Better sound and playability are also a huge result of this!
+They are more than suitable for the developing player and tend to have better hardware and construction.
+Improved sound and playability are also a huge result of this!

 In mid-level electric guitars, the cost of pickups, hardware, and electronics are typically higher.
 Especially over entry-level models!
 But not as expensive as high-end models.
 These guitars often feature higher-end pickups.

 The sound is better, which could mean better articulation.
 More expensive hardware also means more durable tuners or bridges!
 Better tuning performance is normally a result.
 Additionally, the electronics in these guitars may be more versatile and complex.

 You will find that the potential for better controls is more than possible.
 Especially when comparing those found in entry-level models.
 But they will not be as advanced as those in high-end models.